C. Sankaran Nair

-Sir Chettur Sankaran Nair CIE (11 July 1857 – 24 April 1934) was an Indian lawyer and statesman who served as the Advocate-General of Madras from 1906 to 1910, on the High Court of Madras as a puisne justice from 1910 to 1915, and as India-wide Education minister as a member of the Viceroy's Executive Council from 1915 until 1919.
+Sir Chettur Sankaran Nair CIE (11 July 1857 – 24 April 1934) was an Indian lawyer, judge and statesman who served as the Advocate-General of Madras from 1906 to 1910, on the High Court of Madras as a puisne justice from 1910 to 1915, and as India-wide Education minister as a member of the Viceroy's Executive Council from 1915 until 1919.
 He was elected president of the 1897 Indian National Congress, and led the Egmore faction, opposing the Mylapore group.

 According to V. C. Gopalratnam, he was a leader of the Madras bar, alongside C. R. Pattabhirama Iyer, M. O. Parthasarathy Iyengar, V. Krishnaswamy Iyer, P. R. Sundaram Iyer, and Sir V. C. Desikachariar, and immediately behind Sir V. Bhashyam Aiyangar and Sir S. Subramania Iyer.
 He wrote Gandhi and Anarchy (1922).

 Early life and education

-Chettur Sankaran Nair was born in the British Raj on 11 July 1857 in a prominent family named Chettur, as the son of Parvathy Amma Chettur and Mammayil Ramunni Panicker of the Mammayil family, in Mankara, Palakkad district.
-Sankaran Nair got his family name, Chettur, through matrilineal succession.
+Chettur Sankaran Nair was born in the British Raj on 11 July 1857 as the son of Parvathy Amma of Chettur family and Mammayil Ramunni Panicker of the Mammayil family, in Guruvayur, Thrissur district.
+Through matrilineal succession, Sankaran Nair belongs to a prominent family named Chettur.

 His father worked as a Tahsildar under the British government.
 His early education began in the traditional style at home and continued in schools in Malabar, till he passed the arts examination with a first class from the Provincial School at Kozhikode.
 Then he joined the Presidency College, Madras.
 In 1877 he took his arts degree, and two years later secured the law degree from the Madras Law College.